jokogarcia/ValidatableEntryText/README.md

 [XAML]

 It is made up of the following parts:
- - The Entry itself
+ - The **Entry** itself
- - The Floating Placeholder (*PlaceholderTop*).
+ - The **FloatingPlaceholder**.
 It is only visible when the Entry is not empty.
- - The Validation Message: When a rule is not met, an Error Message will be displayed here.
+ - The **ValidationMessage**: When a rule is not met, an Error Message will be displayed here.
 Only one message will be displayed at a time.

 ## Validation Rules ##
 There are a few predefined validation rules, such as *MinLengthLRule*, *MaxLengthRule* or *IsValidEmailRule*.
 For broader cases, a *RegexRule* validation